rdelgadov/POMODOREST/README.md

 # Customize it
 You can customize in all the ways you want, [read more here]().

-# Blogs from last courses
+# Blogs from the last edition of SE4Robotics

 ## 2015